cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 ```

 __NOTE__: The accepter Trust Policy is the same as the requester Trust Policy since it defines who can assume the IAM Role.
 In the requester case, the requester account ID itself is the trusted entity.
-For the accepter, the Trust Policy specifies that the requester account ID `XXXXXXXX` can assume the role in the accepter AWS account.
+For the accepter, the Trust Policy specifies that the requester account ID `XXXXXXXX` can assume the role in the accepter AWS account `YYYYYYYY`.

 and the following IAM Policy attached to it: